Guide to housing supports for returning Irish emigrants

 If you are a returned Irish emigrant, and have lived abroad for many years, it might be difficult to meet the ‘local connection’ requirement.
 However, the local authority can waive the local connection requirement and use its discretion to accept your application.
 In this case, you should provide as much evidence as possible to show your connection to the local authority area.
 For example, letters from friends, membership of local clubs or evidence of attending a local college.

-Housing supports for short-term housing needs
+Housing supports for older returning emigrants

+Emergency accommodation is provided by the local authorities.
 There are different ways to access emergency homeless accommodation, depending on which local authority you go to, and on whether you are accepted as homeless as an individual or as a family.